NomadArchitect/bztsrc_osz/docs/boot.en.md

 4. `platform_srand()` initializes the random generator in [src/core/(arch)/platform.S](https://gitlab.com/bztsrc/osz/blob/master/src/core/x86_64/platform.S).
 5. `env_init` parses the [environment variables](https://gitlab.com/bztsrc/osz/blob/master/docs/bootopts.en.md) in [src/core/env.c](https://gitlab.com/bztsrc/osz/blob/master/src/core/env.c) passed by the loader.
 6. `pmm_init()` sets up Physical Memory Manager in [src/core/pmm.c](https://gitlab.com/bztsrc/osz/blob/master/src/core/pmm.c).
 7. `vmm_init()` sets up Virtual Memory Manager and paging in [src/core/(arch)/vmm.c](https://gitlab.com/bztsrc/osz/blob/master/src/core/x86_64/vmm.c).
+The core here switches to per CPU stacks.
-8. `drivers_init()` in [src/core/drivers.c](https://gitlab.com/bztsrc/osz/blob/master/src/core/drivers.c), creates `IDLE` task (the CPU "driver"), initializes the interrupt controller and the IRQ Routing Table (IRT), and enumerates drivers database to load the required [device drivers](https://gitlab.com/bztsrc/osz/blob/master/docs/drivers.en.md) with `drivers_add()`.
+8. `drivers_init()` in [src/core/drivers.c](https://gitlab.com/bztsrc/osz/blob/master/src/core/drivers.c), creates `IDLE` task (the CPU "driver"), initializes the interrupt controller and the IRQ Routing Table (IRT).
-9. next `core` loads a [system service](https://gitlab.com/bztsrc/osz/blob/master/docs/services.en.md), `service_add(SRV_FS)` which is a normal system service, except it has the initrd entirely mapped in in it's bss.
+9. next loads the first [system service](https://gitlab.com/bztsrc/osz/blob/master/docs/services.en.md) with `service_add(SRV_FS)`, which is a normal system service, except it has the initrd entirely mapped in in it's bss.
-10. user interface is loaded with `service_add(SRV_UI)`.
-These first three services (aka `IDLE`, `FS`, `UI`) are mandatory, unlike the rest (hence the upper-case).
-11. loads additional, non-critical tasks by several `service_add()` calls, like the `syslog`, `inet`, `sound`, `print` and `init` system services.
+10. enumerates drivers database to load the required [device drivers](https://gitlab.com/bztsrc/osz/blob/master/docs/drivers.en.md) with `drivers_add()`.
-12. drops supervisor privileges and starts co-operative multitasking by calling `drivers_start()`.
-13. that function switches to the FS task, which arranges memory so that it can receive mknod calls from drivers.
+11. drops supervisor privileges and switches to the FS task, which arranges memory so that it can receive mknod() calls from drivers.
-14. then the scheduler, `sched_pick()` in [src/core/sched.c](https://gitlab.com/bztsrc/osz/blob/master/src/core/sched.c) chooses driver and service tasks one by one.
+12. then the scheduler, `sched_pick()` in [src/core/sched.c](https://gitlab.com/bztsrc/osz/blob/master/src/core/sched.c) chooses driver tasks one by one.
 Note that pre-emption is not enabled at this point.
-15. driver tasks perform hardware initialization and they fill up the IRT.
+13. driver tasks perform hardware initialization and they fill up the IRT.
 Optionally drivers might load additional device drivers (typically PCI and ACPI).
-16. when all tasks are blocked and the `IDLE` task is scheduled for the first time, a call to `drivers_ready()` in [src/core/drivers.c](https://gitlab.com/bztsrc/osz/blob/master/src/core/drivers.c) is made, which
+14. when all tasks are blocked and the `IDLE` task is scheduled for the first time, a call to `drivers_ready()` in [src/core/drivers.c](https://gitlab.com/bztsrc/osz/blob/master/src/core/drivers.c) is made, which
+15. loads user interface with `service_add(SRV_UI)`.
+These first three services (aka `IDLE`, `FS`, `UI`) are mandatory, unlike the rest (hence the upper-case).
+16. loads additional, non-critical tasks by several `service_add()` calls, like the `syslog`, `inet`, `sound`, `print` and `init` system services.
 17. enables IRQs with entries in the IRT.
 It also enables scheduler and wallclock IRQ and with that pre-emption may begin.
-18. now that all storage device drivers are finished with their initialization, as a last thing `drivers_start()` sends a SYS_mountfs message to the `FS` task.
 At this point the `core` has done with booting.
-19. the control is passed to [FS task](https://gitlab.com/bztsrc/osz/blob/master/src/fs/main.c), which in turn parses [fstab](https://gitlab.com/bztsrc/osz/blob/master/etc/sys/etc/fstab).
-20. when finished with mounting file systems, `FS` notifies all the other system services to initialize.
-21. as soon as it's scheduled, one of the system services, the `init` task will load and start user session services.
+18. as soon as it's scheduled, one of the system services, the `init` task will load and start user session services.

 If rescueshell was requested in [environment](https://gitlab.com/bztsrc/osz/blob/master/etc/config), then [bin/sh](https://gitlab.com/bztsrc/osz/blob/master/src/sh/main.c) is loaded instead of `init`.

 (NOTE: If OS/Z was compiled with debug support and `debug=tests` passed in [environment](https://gitlab.com/bztsrc/osz/blob/master/etc/config), then `core` loads [bin/test](https://gitlab.com/bztsrc/osz/blob/master/src/test/main.c) instead of `init`, which will perform various unit and functionality tests on the system.)

-User land
+User Land
 ---------

 The first real 100% user space process is started by the [init](https://gitlab.com/bztsrc/osz/blob/master/src/init/main.c) system service.
 If it is the first run ever, then `bin/identity` is called to query computer's identity (such as hostname and other configuration) from the user.
 Finally `init` starts all user services.
-User services are classic UNIX daemons, among others the user session service that provides a login prompt.
+Unlike system services, user services are classic UNIX daemons, among others the user session service that provides a login prompt.

-User session
+User Session
 ------------

 As OS/Z is a multi-user operating system, it needs to authenticate the user.
 It is done by the `logind` daemon.
 When